itsmohiniii/NamasteJS/notes/season-1/lecture-13.md

 console.log(b()); // prints " f xyz() {} "

 //All above behaves similarly for let and const also.
-//let, const and arrow functions - introduced in ES6 (EcmaScript 2015)
+//let, const and arrow functions - introduced in ES6 (ECMAScript 2015)
 ```
 <hr>